This piece originally appeared in the Yale ISM Review.

 This fear—of a strong El Niño winter bringing too much rain to California—contributes to his congregation’s uncertainty.
 Although another year of drought would devastate the Central Valley, flooding also could hurt farmlands, washing away nutrient-rich topsoil.
 The last strong El Niño, in 1997, caused 17 deaths and more than half a billion dollars in damage in California.

 A day after the first rain dance of the fall 2015 season in San Juan Bautista, it poured—but not over the dry fields of Central California or the burning valleys of Northern California.
 The remnants of a tropical storm dumped 2.39 inches of water on downtown Los Angeles in a month when the city typically receives 0.24 inches of rain.

 Scientists predict that climate change will bring more extreme weather.
 In California that means less snowpack, longer droughts and heavier storms.
 “Sometimes the answer . . . is not that we ask God for more of something, but that we’d ask God in wisdom to use what we have in order to be sustainable,” Malison said.

 The Hadith presents another solution to the prospect of a destructive El Niño.
 A week after Muhammad asked God for rain, a follower came to him and asked him to ask God to make it stop.
 “Make it around us, not on us,” the Prophet prayed.
 Just as quickly as the clouds came, they dispersed.

 Photo credit (reservoir): Ray Bouknight / Flickr

-Megan Sweas is a public communications specialist with the USC Center for Religion and Civic Culture.
+Megan Sweas is the editor and director of communications with the USC Center for Religion and Civic Culture.